-Agriculture and agri-food is of vital importance for Ireland but the sector is the source of 33% of Ireland's emissions.
+Agriculture is of vital importance for Ireland but the sector is the source of 33% of Ireland's emissions.
 Decarbonising agriculture is challenging.
-Developing a renewable gas industry in Ireland can help deliver emissions savings as well as enhancing the rural economy.
+Developing a biomethane industry in Ireland can deliver on-farm emissions savings and support local communities.

 A pathway to decarbonise agriculture by 2050

 Agriculture accounts for 33% of Ireland’s total emissions.
 Equal to 20Mt CO₂

 The value of the Agriculture and Agri-food sector to Ireland.

 Manure and slurry spreading and open storage release methane emissions.
 Methane is 28-36 times more harmful than CO2 in terms of its global warming potential.
 Since the elimination of the milk quota system in 2015, the dairy industry has seen substantial growth.
 This heightens the challenge in terms of reducing agricultural emissions.

 The European Commission identified Ireland as having the highest potential for biomethane production per capita in Europe.